 Turning and repositioning your patients is an important part of patient care that’s physically demanding and requires a considerable amount of time.
 At Sage Products, we’ve developed an easy-to-use solution that helps protect your health while you care for your patients.
 The Prevalon Turn & Position System makes it easier for you to turn, reposition, and boost patients safely—reducing your risk of injury.
-START A FREE TRIAL
+START A TRIAL

 The Prevalon Turn & Position System with Microturn reduces the amount of exertion you need to turn patients—testing has proven it requires 90% less exertion!1 This decreases strain on your hands, wrists, shoulders, and back.
 And its unique design has been proven compatible with low air loss mattress, so it can stay under the patient at all times.
 This makes it possible for you to achieve compliance with a q2° turning protocol while providing the best care and minimizing the risk of pressure ulcers.

 One study demonstrated that a safe patient handling initiative including the Prevalon Turn & Position System resulted in a 28% reduction in hospital-acquired pressure ulcers and a savings of $184,720.2

 The Prevalon Turn & Position (TAP) System 2.0 is an evolution in turning and positioning safety.
 Unlike lift slings and plastic slide sheets, the TAP System stays under the patient at all times.
 It’s always ready to assist with turning, repositioning, and boosting the patient.
 This makes it possible for nurses and staff to achieve compliance to a q2o turning protocol while providing the best care and minimizing additional stress on the patient.